flowcore-io/library-nestjs-oidc-protect-ts/README.md

 }
 ```

+> An options object can be passed to the `@AuthenticatedUser()` decorator to specify the property name of the user and if it should be optional.
+> The default options are `{ required: true, storedIn: "authenticatedUser" }`.

 > This also works with @Resolvers() in GraphQL.

 We hope you find this library useful in your NestJS projects!